The-Professor99/CAMSyFReT/README.md

 This project can be installed by running the following commands in your preferred directory.

     $ git clone https://github.com/The-Professor99/CAMSyFReT.git

+The project can also be installed using pip. simply run

+    $ pip install CAMSyFReT

+You can access the pypi published version [here](https://pypi.org/project/CAMSyFReT/)

 ## Requirements